bgschiller/sync-and-swim/README.md

 ## How to build

-This project is built using [Tauri](https://v2.tauri.app/).Follow the [Prerequisites instructions on the Tauri website](https://v2.tauri.app/start/prerequisites/) to install Rust and Node.js.
+This project is built using [Tauri](https://v2.tauri.app/).
+Follow the [Prerequisites instructions on the Tauri website](https://v2.tauri.app/start/prerequisites/) to install Rust and Node.js.

 Once you have those installed, run